arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/MiniApps/comd/README.md

 ### Spack Package Modification

 The default spack configuration works for MPI but won't compile for OMP.
 The below diff was used to enable OpenMP compilation on the ARM HPC and was used for the scaling test.
+A PR is linked below to fix these two issues in the spack config.

 Two issues below:
 * A copy of `Make.vanilla` would not happen in the `with ... or ...:` for the second thing, namely OpenMP
-* `spack_cc` wasn't recognized; however, manually loading and specifying the compile works fine
+* `'spack_cc'` is incorrectly quoted, which prevents the variable from being evaluated to the correct compiler.
+Removing the quotes fixes this.

 ```
 diff --git a/var/spack/repos/builtin/packages/comd/package.py b/var/spack/repos/builtin/packages/comd/package.py
-index 5ab3600f1f..9214ff4ec3 100644
+index 5ab3600f1f..9eaafb4733 100644
 --- a/var/spack/repos/builtin/packages/comd/package.py
 +++ b/var/spack/repos/builtin/packages/comd/package.py
-@@ -36,7 +36,9 @@ class Comd(MakefilePackage):
+@@ -36,14 +36,17 @@ class Comd(MakefilePackage):
      conflicts('+openmp', when='+mpi')

      def edit(self, spec, prefix):